bazylip/automatics-basics/README.md

-# automation-basics
+# automatics-basics
-Automation course taken on the university
+Automatics course taken on the university